TheLogicMaster/lm8/docs/README.md

 ```

 # LM-8
-This project is a custom 8-bit computer architecture comprised of an Assembler, an Emulator, a
+This project is a custom 8-bit computer architecture comprised of an Assembler, an Emulator, a C compiler,
-Jetbrains IDE language support plugin, a Logisim-Evolution simulation, and an FPGA implementation.
+a Jetbrains IDE language support plugin, a Logisim-Evolution simulation, a Digital simulation, and a
+VHDL FPGA implementation.

 ![Snake Title Screen](media/snake_title.png)
 ![Snake Game](media/snake_game.png)